raspberrypilearning/guides/pi/navigating-the-file-system.md

 # Commands to navigate the file system from the command line

+When you log into a Pi and open a terminal window, or you boot to the command line instead of the graphical user interface, you start in your home folder; this is located at `/home/pi`, assuming your username is `pi`.

+This is where the user's own files are kept.
+In this case you are the user called `pi`.
+The contents of the user's desktop is in a directory here called Desktop, along with other files and folders.

 Here are some helpful commands to use on the command line or terminal window in Raspbian that allow you to naviagte around the file system on your Raspberry Pi.

 ## ls